9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 3/III. Response and recovery.md

 	- **Prioritizing Incidents:** Security analysts prioritize incidents according to their urgency.
 For example, an incident involving ransomware is given a higher priority than an incident such as an employee receiving a phishing email, as ransomware can cause significant financial, reputational, and operational damage.
 - **When Triage Occurs:** Triage begins as soon as an incident is detected and an alert is sent out.
 Security analysts identify various alert types and prioritize them based on organizational policies and guidelines.
 The assigned priority level defines the organization's response to the incident.
 - **Triage Process:** The triage process typically includes the following steps:
-	1. Receive and assess the alert to determine if it's a false positive or if it's related to an existing incident.
+	1. **Receive and assess** the alert to determine if it's a false positive or if it's related to an existing incident.
-	2. Assign a priority level to the alert based on organizational guidelines.
+	2. **Assign priority** level to the alert based on organizational guidelines.
-	3. Investigate the alert, collecting and analyzing evidence, such as system logs.
+	3. Investigate the alert, **collect and analyze** evidence, such as system logs.
+- **Questions to ask:**
+	- Is there anything out of the ordinary?
+	- Are there multiple login attempts?
+	- Did the login happen outside of normal working hours?
+	- Did the login happen outside of the network?
 - **Importance of Context:** Security analysts should conduct a thorough analysis to make informed decisions about their findings.
 Adding context to an investigation is crucial to determine whether an alert is malicious.
 Questions such as whether there were multiple failed login attempts, whether the login occurred outside of normal working hours or the network, help build a complete picture of the incident.
 This prevents making assumptions that could lead to incomplete or incorrect conclusions.

 Triage is a vital step in the incident response process, helping security teams make informed decisions about how to allocate their resources effectively and respond to incidents based on their level of importance and urgency.